 adding new cells

-23. the movement of particles across the cell membrane that requires the cell to use energy
+23. the movement of particles across a cell membrane without the use of energy